Jessevdz/OmniOrder/docs/vision.md

 **The Promise: Digital Sovereignty & Margin Recovery.**

-* **Own Your Traffic:** Unlike marketplaces that act as gatekeepers, OmniOrder allows restaurants to operate on their own custom domains (e.g., `order.joespizza.com`).
+* **Own Your Traffic:** Unlike marketplaces that act as gatekeepers, Stelly allows restaurants to operate on their own custom domains (e.g., `order.joespizza.com`).
 This builds direct SEO value and brand equity.
 * **Agency Quality, SaaS Price:** Tenants receive a website that looks like it cost $50,000 to build, instantly provisioned for a monthly subscription.
 * **Data Isolation:** Your customer data, sales history, and menu logic are physically separated from other tenants in the database.
 This ensures bank-grade privacy and security (GDPR/CCPA compliance) out of the box.
 * **Commission Freedom:** By owning the ordering pipe, restaurants reclaim the 20-30% usually lost to delivery apps.